cshade/tasker-server/README.md

 -   REMINDERS
 -   `/reminder/all` to retrieve all reminders
     -   returns JSON of reminders
+-   `/reminder/random` to retrieve a random reminder
+    -   returns JSON of one reminder
 -   `/reminder/add` to add a new reminder
     -   returns JSON of all reminders
 -   `/reminder/delete/<id>` - e.g. `/reminder/delete/21` to update reminder with ID of 21